jameysharp/corrode/src/Language/Rust/Corrode/C.md

 opposite of unary minus: where that operator negates its argument, this operator returns its argument unchanged. ...except that the "integer promotion" rules apply, so this operator may perform an implicit cast.

-Translating `+(c ? t : f);` is a particularly tricky corner case.
-The result is not demanded, and the unary plus operator doesn't generate any code, so the ternary conditional translates to an `if` expression in statement position, which means that its type is required to be `()`.
-(See the description for ternary conditional expressions, above.)

-This implementation handles that case by forwarding the value of `demand` to the recursive call that translates the ternary conditional.
-That call yields a `resultType` of `IsVoid` in response. `intPromote` is not actually supposed to be used on the `void` type, but since it doesn't know what to do with it it returns it unchanged, which makes `castTo` a no-op.
-End result: this corner case is translated exactly as if there had been no unary plus operator in the expression at all.

 ```haskell
     CPlusOp -> do